 Sesamoid injuries are generally well treated with orthotics in your shoes to correct the big toe function.
 Treating sooner rather than later is a good idea as the condition can be hard to shift once it becomes established.
 Treatment of sesamoiditis tends to take a little longer than other conditions as the healing of these bones is slow due to their position inside the sesamoid apparatus.
-This is a gristle- like complex that limits blood flow to the area.
+This is a gristle- like complex that surrounds the tissues and limits blood flow to the area.

 Signs and Symptoms of sesamoiditis

 - Pain under the great toe in the ball of the foot

 - Aggravation of pain when walking, running or weight bearing

 - Usually there is no swelling or bruising

 - Difficulty and pain in bending the big toe

 - Often the point of pain is difficult to locate when you are pressing the area.
 The sesamoid usually has to be pushed sideways toward the opposite sesamoid to recreate the pain